-Nepal, the land of mystical Himalayas is the perfect place for performing Meditation.
 Meditation has gained immense popularity in the last decade.
 There are many meditation centers in and around Kathmandu.
 The prominent ones are listed below:

 Nepal Vipassana Centre runs ten-day courses on meditation.
 A strict regimen is followed here throughout the course.
 Daily meditation begins at 4.30 am, and silence is kept for the entire ten days.
-To register or pick up a pamphlet on the course, visit the centre’s Kathmandu office (Sun-Fri 10 am-5.30 pm) in the courtyard of Jyoti Bhawan, in Kantipath.
+To register or pick up a pamphlet on the course, visit the center’s Kathmandu office (Sun-Fri 10 am-5.30 pm) in the courtyard of Jyoti Bhawan, in Kantipath.
 All courses are funded by donations.

 Kathmandu Buddhist Centre holds introductory talks in Buddhism several times a week during the tourist seasons.
 It also conducts one-day courses in Buddhism and two-day meditation workshops at its premises next door to Hotel Ganesh Himal, about 200m south and then west of Chhetrapati Chowk, overnight retreats at Nagarkot, and five-day residential courses in Patan.